Prof. Milos Ivkovic

 Other Qualifications

-Miloš Ivković focuses his practice on serving as external legal advisor to governments, state-owned entities, and international business leaders on the subjects of public international law, amendments to national legislation and diplomatic disputes.
+Prof. Milos Ivkovic focuses his practice on serving as external legal advisor to governments, state-owned entities, and international business leaders on the subjects of public international law, amendments to national legislation and diplomatic disputes.
 He has been regularly and personally tasked with preparing peaceful strategies aimed at advancing international cooperation and the rule of law.
+Milos has testified as an expert witness on human rights, supply chain and national security before the U.S. Congress and has been involved in diplomatic efforts to secure the release of American journalists persecuted and imprisoned in Africa.

 He is committed to assisting new generations of legal professionals.
-After becoming a part of academia, Miloš has regularly been engaged as a scholar at various universities around the world.
 Students under his supervision achieved significant success in leading international competitions.
 His academic fields of expertise are public international law, international dispute resolution and comparative civil procedure.
-Milos currently teaches Human Rights at Washington University School of Law.
+Milos currently teaches International Criminal Law, International Migration and Asylum Law, and Human Rights at Washington University School of Law.